-To upgrade the control unit, follow the steps below:
+To upgrade to Release 6.1, follow these steps:

-- ▶ 1.
-If the current system programming is to be used in the upgraded system, back up system programming.
-See "Backing Up System Programming," next in this chapter, for details. - ▶ 2.
-Remove the control unit housing.
-See "Removing the Control Unit Housing," later in this chapter, for instructions. - 3.
-Power down the system.
-See "Powering Down the System," later in this chapter, for instructions.
+- If the current system programming is to be used in the upgraded system, back up system programming.
+See "Backing Up System Programming," next in this chapter, for details. - A Remove the control unit housing.
+See "Removing the Control Unit Housing," later in this chapter, for instructions. - See "Powering Down the System," later in this chapter, for instructions. - Install the new processor module.
+See "Upgrading the Control Unit," later in this chapter, for instructions. - 5.
+Insert the Release 6.1 forced installation card. - 6.
+Power up the system.
+A frigid start returns system programming to default values, when the system powers up.
+See "Completing the Upgrade," later in this chapter, for instructions. - 7.
+If the current system programming is to be used in the upgraded system, convert the backup file and restore system programming.
+See "Completing the Upgrade," later in this chapter, for instructions.